 What is a Joint Venture?

-A joint venture is a legal organization that takes the form of a short term partnership in which the persons involved in the project jointly undertake a project or even a single transaction for mutual profit.
+A joint venture takes the form of a short term partnership in which the persons or entities involved in the project jointly undertake a project or even a single transaction for mutual profit.
 Generally, each person will be contributing assets and sharing risks.
 Like a partnership, joint ventures can involve any type of business transaction and the "persons" involved can be individuals, groups of individuals, companies, or corporations.

 Schedule K-1 is required for partners in partnerships and shareholders of an S corporation.
 Schedule K-1 also known as Form 1065, Partner’s Share of Income, Deductions, Credits, etc. Partnerships and S corporations file K-1 Form 1065 and Form 1120-S, respectively, while individuals file a Schedule K-1 with their personal tax returns.
 If you are an owner of an S-corp or a member of a partnership or an LLC, then you have received a Schedule K-1 in the past.
 The IRS will not accept your personal tax return if your Schedule K-1 isn’t included along with it.
 Also, if you fail to file your Schedule K-1, you could be subject to penalties and back taxes.